 The joint IE Brown Executive MBA offers five residential periods, allowing students to experience the world firsthand.

-The residential periods will take place in Madrid, Providence and Cape Town.
-The residential period in Cape Town encourages students to focus on their attentiveness to bias and power relations, improve their critical thinking and engage in unfamiliar environments to innovate solutions to critical challenges facing business and society.
-It is a unique opportunity to drive positive change in Cape Town townships and allow IE Brown Executive MBA students to go out of their comfort zone by experiencing a society different from their own.
+The residential periods take place in Madrid, Providence and Cape Town.
+The residential period in South Africa encourages students to sharpen their contextual intelligence, decode ambiguity and engage in unfamiliar environments to innovate solutions to critical corporate and entrepreneurial challenges.
+It is a unique opportunity for IE Brown Executive MBA students to step completely out of their operational comfort zones, mastering the skills required to lead decisively in uncertain environments.

 This Immersion Week is an annual experience that enables students to forge solutions to pressing challenges, think outside the box, network and drive positive change, all while experiencing South African culture.
 The experience hones essential team-building skills for any professional career.
 Laurie Coles, a student of the IE Brown Executive MBA, shared, “My team was fortunate to learn from and collaborate with entrepreneur Leon Qwabe in Khayelitsha township.
 Leon’s start-up food delivery service—Order Kasi—ensures that township residents have access to amazing township food while supporting the entrepreneurship of talented home chefs and local restaurants.”

-More specifically, during the Immersion Week in Cape Town, participants focus on entrepreneurial opportunities in developing regions to drive positive impact within South African townships.
+More specifically, during the immersion week in Cape Town, participants focus on entrepreneurial frameworks, scalable operations and venture creation within dynamic, fast-evolving markets.

 Vimal Sebastian, another IE Brown Executive MBA student, added, “These past weeks were remarkable with immense learning, gratitude and a sense of accomplishment.
 The task to focus on the South African “Digital Economy” was steered to us with the vision of Leon Qwabe’s food delivery startup venture – Order Kasi.
 While consulting on this wonderful project, we have also found a new market niche that may give birth to serial entrepreneurship, particularly within women of color in Khayelitsha township which has a 99.5% Black African community with a phase 2 scope in Langa and Gugulethu townships.”